-The commitee comprises three members of the Graduate Faculty for Linguistics (Full Members of the Linguistics Department and Associate Members from other departments).
-Prior approval of the Graduate Program Director is needed to include members from outside the Graduate Faculty for linguistics.
-Of these, the chair and at least one other member, must be full members of the Lingusitics Department.
+The committee comprises three members of the Graduate Faculty for Linguistics (Full Members of the Linguistics Department and Associate Members from other departments).
+Prior approval of the Graduate Program Director is needed to include members from outside the Graduate Faculty for Linguistics.
+Of these, the chair and at least one other member, must be full members of the Linguistics Department.

 The timeline for the first two QPs, including key deadlines, is presented in the following table:

 Form a committee of 3 Graduate Faculty

 |By May 15

 Defend QP before committee

 |By Dec.
 15

 On obtaining a Pass on BOTH QPs and completing the contentful course requirement discussed in (A), students must file the appropriate paper work with the Graduate School for Advancement to Candidacy.
 The Graduate School requires Advancement to be completed at least two semesters prior to Dissertation defense.

 Ph.D students are required to write a dissertation.